 The Bursary is aimed at able students who require support to fund studies, including course-related enrichment activities, equipment, materials or living costs.
-Support up to a maximum value of £1000 will be paid out to individual students in any one year.
 This will usually take the form of “in kind” support such as equipment and food or book vouchers.

 ELIGIBILITY AND CONDITIONS